 Top Valley Road: 5 km north of Renwick, just over the Wairau River bridge, turn off SH6 onto Northbank Road.
 Follow this for 33 km then turn into Top Valley Road.
 Follow Top Valley Road for 7 km to Jubilee Flat.
 4WD vehicles can ford Top Valley Stream here and drive the 4 km up Jackson Creek Road.

-Safety: Bad weather can occur at any time, so be prepared with warm and waterproof clothing and extra food.
-Snow, wind and fog are hazards of the open tops.
 Make sure you have enough experience for your trip.
 Always fill in hut books and ensure someone knows your intentions.

 - Snow, wind and fog are hazards of the open tops – you will need the skill to tramp in these conditions.
 Check the Mount Richmond weather forecast to prepare.

 - Water should be carried in dry conditions – there is a river/creek at the bottom but this water becomes scarce further up, especially in summer.

 - Water in the park may not be safe to drink.
 If you doubt the safety of any water source, you should boil, filter or chemically treat it.

 - Bad weather can occur at any time - be prepared with warm, waterproof clothing and extra food.